How To Create Your Wedding Guest List

 Start with your parents, grandparents, siblings, their partners, and their children.

-If you’ve got extended family members that you're close with and would like at your wedding, be sure to add them to the list.
-Think about your aunts, uncles, and cousins that you see regularly.
+If you have extended family members that you're close with and would like at your wedding, be sure to add them to the list.
+Think about the aunts, uncles, and cousins that you see regularly.
 How far through the extended family do you go before friends start becoming more important than a family connection?
 Ultimately, it’s up to you and your specific family dynamics.

 3. Friends

 Start with your closest pals and put them on the list; next, think about friends you see or speak to on a regular basis or are significant in your life.
-These could be friends from school, activity groups, neighbors, and just those pals in your life who would be a great addition to your guest list.
+These could be friends from school, activity groups, and neighbors.

 4. Co-workers

-A good rule of thumb is to only invite co-workers that you spend time with outside of the office or feel especially close with.
+A good rule of thumb is to only invite co-workers that you spend time with outside of the office or feel especially close to — don’t feel like you need to invite your whole department or office.

 5. Plus-Ones

 Adding a plus-one to your single friends' invitations can increase your overall wedding guest list numbers.
-Here's our best advice to navigating plus-ones:
+Here's our best advice for navigating plus-ones:

 • Married, engaged, and cohabitating guests should get a plus-one.